20 Epic Things to Do in Salem, MA in October (Halloween 2024) 🎃

 5. Take a Candlelit Ghost Tour

-If you are visiting Salem in October, going on a ghost tour is a must!
+If you are visiting Salem in the month of October, going on a ghost tour is a must!

 To learn more about the local haunts, join in on one of many Salem ghost tours.
 There are many different options to choose from, but my husband and I went with this Candlelit Ghostly Walking Tour through the Salem Wax Museum.